Artist Soldiers: Artistic Expression in the First World War

 Artistic expression during the war contributed to this transformation.
 Before World War I, war art largely depicted heroic military leaders and romanticized battles, done long after the fact, far from the battlefield.
 The First World War marked a turning point with the appearance of artwork intended to capture the moment in a realistic way, by first-hand participants.

-A collaboration between the Smithsonian’s National Air and Space Museum and National Museum of American History
+This exhibition was displayed at the Smithsonian’s National Air and Space Museum in collaboration with the National Museum of American History.